How to Care for Artificial Grass

 Ensure even wear

-If you have equipment that remains stationery we always advise moving this around from time to time to ensure even wear conditions on the grass and brush the area with a stiff yard brush to stimulate the grass pile and freshen it up.
+If you have equipment that remains stationary we always advise moving this around from time to time to ensure even wear conditions on the grass and brush the area with a stiff yard brush to stimulate the grass pile and freshen it up.
 It is quite normal for the grass to sit flatter in these areas than others that do not receive as much use.

 Placement of shiny objects